Xilinx/PYNQ/docs/source/8_iop_code.rst

 Some COMMANDS are defined by the user.
 These values can be chosen to be any value, but must correspond with the Python part of the driver.

-By convention, 0x0 is reserved for no command/idle/acknowledge, and operations for the IOP can start at command 0x1.
+By convention, 0x0 is reserved for no command/idle/acknowledge, and IOP commands can be any non-zero value.

 The ALS peripheral has as SPI interface.
-Note the user defined function get_sample() which calls an SPI function spi_transfer().
+Note the user defined function get_sample() which calls an SPI function spi_transfer() call defined in pmod.h.

-The SPI API is included in pmod.h.

 In main() notice configureSwitch() is called to initialize the switch with a static configuration.
 This means that if you want to use this code with a different pin configuration, the c code must be changed and recompiled.